Are you looking for a professional monitor for photography, graphic design, animation, CAD/CAM and similar purposes?

 Image Quality

-The ASUS PA348CGV covers 98% DCI-P3 color gamut and offers optimized color modes for sRGB and Rec.709 color spaces, making it ideal for video editors and designers who need an accurate representation of all color gamuts involved.
+The Dell U3425WE covers 98% DCI-P3 color gamut and offers optimized color modes for sRGB, Rec.709 and Display P3 color spaces, making it ideal for video editors and designers who need an accurate representation of all color gamuts involved.

-Additionally, it has a high 120Hz refresh rate and variable refresh rate support for a smooth gaming experience.
+Additionally, it has a high 120Hz refresh rate for a smooth gaming experience.
 However, not only gaming will be more enjoyable as just moving your cursor around or scrolling will be smoother as well.
-On top of that, 120Hz and VRR support allow for judder-free video playback of any content.
+Sadly, VRR is not supported.

 The monitor also supports PiP/PbP.